 As the call for local governments to #defundthepolice grows louder across America with each act of violence, ALEX S. VITALE’s 2017 The End of Policing has reemerged with vigor, circulating the Internet as free downloadable PDFs and headlining the recommended reading lists on police brutality and abolition.
-Vitale is a professor of sociology and the coordinator of the Policing and Social Justice Project at Brooklyn College whose career has been dedicated to the nature of modern policing, and The End of Policing is the book of reference for the ugly origins of police authority, and its inherent incompatibility with community empowerment, social justice, and public safety.
+Vitale is a professor of sociology and the coordinator of the Policing and Social Justice Project at Brooklyn College, and his career has been dedicated to the nature of modern policing.
+The End of Policing is the book of reference for the ugly origins of police authority, its inherent incompatibility with community empowerment, social justice, and public safety.
 The author spoke to 032c contributor Gregor Quack about the shifting tide that has brought police budget cuts to major cities, cop show cancellations to major TV networks, and abolitionism to Instagram feeds.

 Interview: Gregor Quack

 In 2017, you published The End of Policing.
 Since the murder of George Floyd and the new wave of protests against police brutality that it sparked around the world, people are revisiting your book now.
 But obviously nothing about the problem is new.
 How did American policing get here?